SoS-Ocean-Observation/SoS-Models-FA22/readme.md

 		* private double[] **currentLocation** : represents the current location in (lon, lat) of the command ship, the variable would be updated once the command ship is assigned and reaches a new destination.
 		* private double **speed** : represents the speed of the command ship in km / h
 		* private String **profile** : the commandship profile, define how command ship reacted if there are any scientific events near by or there is none.
+  		* private boolean **isAssigned** : indicates if the command ship is moving towards the target location ( center of the mass ).
+    		* private double[] **movingTarget** : represents the target location that the command ship is pursuing.
+      		* private ArrayList<Agent> **uavDocked** : represents any docked uav holding by the command ship, useful under the profile of center of mass.
+        	* private ArrayList<Agent> **auvDock** : represents any docked auv holding by the command ship, useful under the profile of center of mass.
+         	* private ArrayList<Agent> **uavReturn** : represents any returning uav heading to the command ship, making sure they change their destination when the center of mass is changed.
+          	* private ArrayList<Agent> **auvReturn** : represents any returning auv heading to the command ship, making sure they change their destination when the center of mass is changed.
+          	* private ArrayList<Science> **activeScience** : represents any active science at the current time, the center of mass is recalculated whenever a science event is added or removed.
+          	* private ArrayList<GISPoitn> **linePlanning**: an arrayList contains all the GIS Points that the command ship needs heading in order to arrive at the destination.
 	* The Functions Stated Under the Command Ship
 		* public void **setCurrentLocation( double[] inputCurrentLocation )**: set the current location of the command ship
 		* public double[] **getCurrentLocation()**: get the current location of the command ship